katerynaburla/sauce-demo/README.md

-# Test Automation Project for Swag Labs
+# Sauce Demo.
+Test Automation Project

 This is a test example of a UI automation framework.
 The project is built using Selenium, TestNG, and Allure for comprehensive test reporting.